 Everyone wants to feel important.
 Yes, your products will be top of mind to your customers when you use the tool.
 But even more important, by delivering messages that speak to their challenges and needs, you will make your customers feel like you understand them.
 And that is absolutely worth the few minutes it takes to set up the tool.

 FB pixels are especially beneficial to retailers.
 You can track exactly what product a visitor viewed and then quickly retarget.
-With a tool like Shopify, Facebook pixels can easily be added to the platform, without having to go into the website code.
+With a tool like Shopify1, Facebook pixels can easily be added to the platform, without having to go into the website code.

 One of the best parts about Facebook Ads is that you can take advantage of real time opportunities.
 And using FB pixels, you can much more effectively target those ads.
 Let’s say that a snowstorm is headed to your area.
 Your online sporting goods store gets lots of people looking for sleds and snow boots and all the other things you need to have a good old-fashioned snow day.